 Getting along with everyone can sometimes be difficult in shared living environments.
-We advise that you first discuss with your housemates, your issues or concerns and see if you can work things out amongst yourselves.
-If you still have problems, or need further assistance in resolving the situation then you can talk to your Residential Leader in order to find a solution.
+We advise that you first discuss your issues or concerns with your housemates and see if you can work things out amongst yourselves.
+If you still have problems, or need further assistance in resolving the situation, then you can talk to your Residential Leader or Campus life team in order to find a solution.

 Staff are available to provide personal support, academic support and referrals to appropriate services as required.
-Residential staff along with student leaders also coordinate social, sport and cultural programs available at each location.
+Residential staff along with student leaders also coordinate social, health, sport and cultural programs available to residents at each campus.

 What if I have a disability?